OvertureMaps/workshop/4-gers.md

     - [1.
 "Gersifying" buildings in Fused.io](#1-gersifying-buildings-in-fusedio)
     - [2.
 Adding GERS IDs to places with Wherobots](#2-adding-gers-ids-to-places-with-wherobots)

-A GERS ID is a 128-bit unique identifier.
+A GERS ID is a 128-bit unique identifier that Overture keeps stable across data releases and updates.
+For themes like Buildings, Divisions, Places, and Transportation, Overture performs feature-level conflation to preserve ID stability.

-For primary data themes such as buildings, divisions, places, and transportation, Overture is committed to keeping these IDs stable across releases and data updates.

-Associating third-party data with GERS can be as simple as a spatial join between the two datasets.
+Themes that do not conflate multiple input sources use deterministic hashes to ensure consistent matching from input datasets, such as OpenStreetMap, to an 128-bit ID that is fully compatible with the larger GERS ecosystem.

 ## 1. Exploring Overture's Divisions and Hierarchies with GERS